mlswg/mls-architecture/draft-ietf-mls-architecture.md

 being broadcast.
 However, this is not to say that the Delivery Service should enforce an absolutist view of the current group `epoch` and reject all messages that do not match it.
 Delivery Services have a significantly limited view of the group state, and of which messages will be acceptable to clients.
+Once a Delivery Service is confident that a given commit was processed by a client, if the client continues to send messages in the previous epoch, the Delivery Service should assume the commit was silently rejected and stop blocking/filtering.

 ### Eventually Consistent